Epinephrine in Schools

-AAFA urges state legislators to make the simple decision to save young lives.
-If schools have access to undesignated epinephrine auto-injectors and staff trained to administer the medication, we can avoid tragedies in the classroom.
+AAFA urges state lawmakers to make the simple decision to save young lives.
+Schools should have access to undesignated epinephrine auto-injectors and staff trained to administer the medication.

 In 2013, President Obama signed the School Access to Emergency Epinephrine Act into law.
 This federal law encourages states to implement policies requiring schools to stock undesignated epinephrine auto-injectors for use in emergencies.
 States who develop such policies will be given additional preference for federal grants.